Stock market today: Asian stocks follow Wall Street's rebound - ExBulletin

 Benchmark indices rose in most major markets except Seoul, while mainland Chinese markets remained closed for the Lunar New Year holiday.

-Japan reported its economy contracted at an annual rate of 0.4% in the final quarter of 2023, the second quarter in a row after a 2.9% decline in July-September.
+Japan reported on its economy contracted at an annual rate of 0.4% in the final quarter of 2023, the second consecutive quarter it declined after a 2.9% decline in July-September.

-Britain also announced that its economy entered a technical recession in October-December, contracting 0.3% from the previous quarter.
+Britain also reported its economy has entered into a technical recession in October-December, down 0.3% compared to the previous quarter.

 Futures contracts for the S&P 500 and Dow Jones Industrial Average were up 0.2%.